Mahama Cho: Early life and personal life

 Abdoufata Cho Mahama was raised by his grandmother in the Ivory Coast; his father was abroad and his mother was unable to care for him.
 A practising Muslim, he attended an Arabic school in Abidjan.
 As a child, Cho was bullied.

-Cho moved to London at the age of eight, at the request of his father.
+Cho moved to London at the age of eight at the request of his father.
 Cho's father Zakaia was a former African taekwondo champion who was teaching the sport there whilst also driving taxis.
 When he arrived in England, staying first in Kennington and then in Stockwell, Cho was unable to speak any English.
 He lived with his father's new family, forming a particularly close friendship with his step-brother David.

 In 2014, he became engaged to French heptathlete Antoinette Nana Djimou. but their relationship ended in 2017.

-He finally married Konnie Touré, an Ivorian radio and TV presenter, producer, actress, singer, screenwriter and business manager in 2023, in Abidjan.
+He married Konnie Touré, an Ivorian radio and TV presenter, producer, actress, singer, screenwriter and business manager in 2023, in Abidjan.